cocomelonc/cocomelonc.github.io/_posts/2021-09-11-reverse-shells.markdown

 ## listener

-For simplicity, in this example, the victim allow outgoing port on any port (default iptables firewall rule).
+For simplicity, in this example, the victim allow outgoing connection on any port (default iptables firewall rule).
 In our case we use `4444` as a listener port.
 You can change it to your preferable port you like.
 Listener could be any program/utility that can open TCP/UDP connections or sockets.
 In most cases I like to use `nc` or `netcat` utility.

 ```bash
 nc -lvp 4444